 I used three different, standard fonts for the queen bee invitation — Algerian and Edwardian Script ITC on the front side, and Baskerville Old Face on the back.
 The front side provides the basic party information like date and time.
 It also says the gathering is a My Favorite Things Party (see How to Host an Extraordinary My Favorite Things Party (Part I).

-Since none of my friends had never attended a My Favorite Things party — let alone know what it was — additional explanation was necessary on the reverse side of the invite.
+Since none of my friends had ever attended a My Favorite Things party — let alone know what it was — additional explanation was necessary on the reverse side of the invite.

 By this year’s party the girls know the drill, so less explanation was necessary.
 They did elect to raise the dollar amount to $10 for the gift exchange.
 See DIY Alice in Wonderland Invitation.